 This process entails the preparation and completion of a study or project in the field of clinical psychology under the supervision of a faculty committee.
 A minimum of two academic sessions of enrollment is required.
-During the first two sessions, students must complete P.901 S- On-line Seminar in conjunction with P.901.
+During the first two sessions, students must sequentially complete PSYD901 and then PSYD902, each in conjunction with PSYD900.